Sewage Treatment Plant and Septic Tank Systems - HOME

 Septic Tank soakaway design drawing

 The effluent is slowly absorbed and filtered by the ground in the drain field.
 The size of the drain field is determined by how well the ground absorbs water.
 A percolation test determines how many metres of soakaway drainage pipe you will need for this type of sewage equipment.
 In places where the ground is made up of primarily clay soil that absorbs water very slowly, a drain field will NOT work.
 Even in good soils, soakaways have a limited lifespan as septic effluent contains a lot of suspended solids which block the soil porosity over time.
 If the soakaway has been installed deeper than 700mm. below ground level, then anaerobic bacteria will grow in the soakaway and gradually, over a period of years, block it with slime.
-Please click on Problems for your solution.
+Please click on Septic Tank Problems for your solution.

 It is illegal to discharge septic tank effluent into a watercourse as it is very polluting.
 See Wastewater Legislation.